omeka/omeka-s-enduser/docs/modules/hierarchy.md

 Hierarchies can be set up in different ways depending on the site settings you plan to use for them - whether you wish to create only one grouping per item set, linking directly to the item set pages, or whether groupings will be used to show a combination of all their children groupings' items.
 We recommend looking at the site settings section, below, while planning your collections.

+A hierarchy in Omeka S does not add metadata relationships to item sets (e.g., `relation` or `hasPart` values).
+The information created in a hierarchy is stored only in the module data, and does not modify the item sets themselves.

 ## Create a hierarchy

 In the "Modules" section of the sidebar, find the "Hierarchy" page.
 Click the "Add Hierarchy" button to start your first hierarchy.